 This is the final in a series of courses designed to develop knowledge and skills required to obtain and record the complete medical history and perform a physical examination.
-In this course students continue to develop a deeper understanding of the history and physical examination skills specific to various organ systems.
+In this course students continue to develop a deeper understanding of the history and physical examination skills specific to the musculoskeletal and nervous systems.
 This includes use of appropriate diagnostic equipment, proper examination techniques, and the use of accurate medical terminology to document findings.
 Emphasis is placed on developing skills in recognition of the "range of normal" physical findings and beginning to recognize selected abnormalities.
-The course emphasizes patientcentered interviewing, acquiring a medical database. and performing a problem-focused and a comprehensive physical examination.
-A combination of lectures. discussion, case studies and performance skills labs will be used to present and practice the necessary concepts and skills trainers.
-The focus in H&P III will be on Musculoskeletal, Neurologic/Behavioral, ENT, Nutritional Assessment and the Diabetic Patient.
-This course will complement the experiential learning that occurs in Clinical Decision Making III; the skills gained will be critical in successful progression to the clinical phase of study.
-Two credits.
+The course emphasizes patient-centered interviewing, acquiring a medical database, and performing problem-focused physical examinations.
+A combination of lectures, discussion, case studies and performance skills labs will be used to present and practice the necessary concepts and skills.

 Lab sessions are used to optimize teaching of concepts.
 The student will be required to demonstrate Competency Based Learning during the performance of the required procedures and skills.
-In the laboratory section of this course the emphasis is in "hands-on" experiences in which students practice and perform select procedures on classmates, simulated patients, models, and/or partial task
+In the laboratory section of this course the emphasis is in "hands-on" experiences in which students practice and perform select procedures on classmates, simulated patients, models, and/or partial task trainers.